-Ankara was transformed into a confrontation with ideology and space.
+Ankara was transformed into a confrontation platform of ideology and space.

 ‘We will make Ankara livable again parcel by parcel’

-Candan, ‘How we can eliminate the destruction of the city with all these extraordinary state and superstate processes that we will evaluate in the 25th anniversary of Ankara’s Gökçek administration, how we can imagine a new capital, we will talk about them.
-In this sale by parcel parcel, every speech in this panel which will lead Ankara to the struggle to make the parcel by parcel reusable is very valuable to us.
-Nothing can stop us from our struggle and our city’s more livable city.
-We will continue to fight in all conditions, we will continue to plant seeds of hope for Ankara.’
-He said.
+“How we can eliminate the destruction of the city with all these extraordinary state and superstate processes that we will evaluate in the 25th anniversary of Ankara’s Gökçek administration, how we can imagine a new capital, we will talk about them.
+Nothing can stop us from our struggle.
+We will continue to fight in all conditions, we will continue to plant seeds of hope for Ankara”.

-Transportation expert Erhan Öncü, he assessed the last 25 years of Ankara’s transportation in terms of visibility.
+Transportation expert Erhan Öncü has assessed the last 25 years of Ankara’s transportation in terms of legibility and visibility:

-‘Projects were implemented in Ankara before transportation policies were established.
-In summary, unplanned highway connections and extensions were made in Ankara transportation from 1990 to 2015.
+“Projects were implemented in Ankara before transportation policies were established.
+In summary, unplanned highway connections and extensions were made in Ankara from 1990 to 2015.
 Road extensions, road junctions, road improvements that were not in the transportation master plan were all done, at the same time; they tried to plan on one side.
-On one side was a non-planned roadway, on the other hand there were no railway systems with a plan.
-This is a very serious position.
-While public enterprises were hurting public transportation, individual operators were very profitable.
-The values of the rentiers and traffic plates have risen.
-Because, the public has led him.
-Being on foot and using public transport caused punishment.
-They gave the priorities to not for human, to the vehicle, not public transport, to the individual transportation and followed not public in transportation, chose not noninstitutionalized policies.
-While Ankara is an unlivable city, many of them become wealthy by using transportation.
-After all, we are watching.
-The pedestrian access was made difficult; the obstacle was never taken into consideration.’
+There were no railway systems, and no pedestrian network with a plan.
+This is a very serious problem”.

-‘The transport master plan died before it was born’
+‘The transportation master plan died before it was born’

-Pointing out that there is a pyramid scheme based on road and income in transportation, Öncü continued his words as follows: ‘The opening of green areas to construction, business premises for shopping mall construction, all these are the background of 25 years of development.
+“The opening of green areas to construction, business premises for shopping mall construction, all these are the background of 25 years of development”.